M-J-Robbins/good-email-code/email-enhancements/faux-absolute-position.md

 {% highlight html %}
 <div class="faux-position">
 {% endhighlight %}
-This is where we apply the code to move our content to the desired position.
+This is where we apply the code to move our content to a more exact position.
 We apply `margin-top` to set the position from the top and `margin-left` to set the position from the left.
-In web dev this would normally be done with `top` and `left`.

-If you want to position from the right instead of the left then use `margin-right` and add `float:right`.
+If you want to position from the right instead of the left firstly add `float:right` then set the position with `margin-right`..

-I've also set `display:inline-block` so these margins are placed against the parent `faux-absolute` div rather than combining with it.
+It's also important to set `display:inline-block` so these margins are placed against the parent `faux-absolute` div rather than combining with it.

 ### The Outlook bit
 {% highlight html %}